Personal Watercraft and ATV Accident

 Florida law prohibits the operation of an ATV over 90cc by anyone under 16, and manufacturers are required by law to offer a new rider a government-approved safety-training course.
 Yet sadly, people young and old are seriously injured or even killed in ATV accidents at an increasing rate each year.

-The PWC and ATV accident lawyers at Freeman and Mallard fight for the legal rights of victims in Fort Lauderdale, West Palm Beach, Port St. Lucie/Ft.
-Pierce and the surrounding cities.
+The West Palm Beach PWC and ATV accident lawyers at Freeman Injury Law fight for the legal rights of victims in Florida.
 We understand the legal strategies necessary to mount a successful case on your behalf.
-Our team of investigators, injury attorneys and support staff will work tirelessly to help ensure that you receive the financial compensation you deserve if you have been injured in a South Florida watercraft or ATV accident.
+Our team of investigators, injury attorneys and support staff will work tirelessly to help ensure that you receive the financial compensation you deserve if you have been injured in a Florida watercraft or ATV accident.

 Call us today to schedule a free, no obligation appointment to discuss your legal rights.